lscoppitto/docs-v3/docs/reference/api/zstorage/index.md

 ### Get Data

-Get the time series raw data of a workspace.
+Get the time series data of a workspace.

 `GET /timeseries/{workspace_id}/data`